julienandco/formbloc_vs_code/README.md

 ## Roadmap 🛣

-Additional templates with syntax that supports users of [Equatable](https://pub.dev/packages?q=equatable) or nothing (i.e. a default mode, that will always compile) will maybe be added in the future, depending on how this [issue](https://github.com/felangel/bloc/issues/3466) turns out.
+Additional templates with syntax that supports users of [Equatable](https://pub.dev/packages?q=equatable) or nothing (i.e. a default mode, that will always compile) will maybe be added in the future.

 ## Extension Settings ⚙️